uschpc/TAC450-DataScience-Fall2025/week3/README.md

 We will use Conda to build software packages.
 WE have prepared a setup script for installation.

-First, we need to request an interactive session:
+First, we need to request an interactive session.

 If the reservation is on Tuesday:
 ```bash
 salloc --partition=gpu --gres=gpu:1 --cpus-per-task=8 --mem=32GB --time=00:30:00 --account=irahbari_1147 --reservation=tac450-tu